Gaby Garton

-Gabriela Nicole Garton (born 27 May 1990), known as Gaby Garton, is an American-born Argentine footballer who last played as a goalkeeper for Melbourne Victory and the Argentina women's national team.
+Gabriela Nicole Garton (born 27 May 1990), known as Gaby Garton, is a footballer who plays as a goalkeeper for Bulleen Lions.
+Born in the United States, she represented the Argentina national team.

 Her father is American and her mother is Argentine.
 She was raised in Sarasota, Florida.

 College career

-Garton attended the University of South Florida and the Rice University.
+Garton attended the University of South Florida and Rice University.

 Club career

 Essendon Royals

 In November 2019, Garton joined Australian club Essendon Royals.

 Melbourne Victory

 In December 2020, Garton joined Australian W-League club Melbourne Victory.

 Following the season, Garton stepped away from the playing squad as an expectant mother, and was appointed as a development coach by the club.

 International career

 Garton was selected by Argentina for the 2019 FIFA Women's World Cup.